Jeffrey J. Hawkins: Post-consular career

 After his retirement from the Foreign Service in September 2017, Hawkins took up the post of director at the American Library in Paris, succeeding Charles Trueheart.
-He became a professor at Sciences Po Lille in 2018.
+He became a professor at Sciences Po Lille in 2018, teaching a course on the impact of Donald Trump on US politics and foreign policy.
+By 2020, Hawkins was teaching at Sciences Po Saint-Germain-en-Laye, and by 2022 at Leiden University.

 Personal life

-Hawkins has two children, Maxime and Alexandre, and can speak Portuguese and French fluently.
+Hawkins has two children with his current wife, Annie Chansavang, named Maxime and Alexandre.
+He has two children with his former wife, Michele J. Sison, named Alexandra and Jessica.
+He can speak Portuguese and French fluently.